Many of us tend to feel insecure.

 6. Give something back

 Find ways to give something back.
-Help out wherever you can.
+Help wherever you can.
 You can teach people how to do things that have made you successful.
-If you want to get away from your works, then perform random acts of kindness that are unrelated to your day job.
+If you want to get away from your works, then perform random acts of kindness unrelated to your day job.

 Help people in areas where you are an expert.
 If you are not an expert yet, help any way you can.
 Just saying a kind word will help others to keep going.

-Now make a conscious decision to help someone or participate in a cause regularly.
+Now make a conscious decision to help someone or take part in a cause regularly.

 Give something back! ~ Arnold Schwarzenegger